 There is, however, a further empirical difficulty in the way of the identification of the retinotopically mapped areas with the visual buffer of Kosslyn's theory.
 It appears that people can experience vivid visual imagery even when at least some of the relevant parts of the retinotopically mapped areas in their brain have been damaged.
-Some people who are blind in part of their visual field precisely because the corresponding part of V1 has been destroyed experience well-formed hallucinations, or particularly vivid, spontaneous imagery, specifically in that part of the visual field where they are thus blinded (Ashwin & Tsaloumas, 2007; Kleiter et al., 2007; Ramachandran & Hirstein, 1997; Roland & Gulyàs, 1994; Chatterjee & Southwood, 1995; Goldenberg et al., 1995).
-This strongly implies that, even if imagery is sometimes accompanied by activation of the V1 map, it cannot be dependent upon (let alone identical with) such activation.
-(So far as I am aware, there is little clear evidence as to whether, or in what ways, imagery experience is affected by damage to the other, smaller and more specialized retinotopically mapped brain regions.)
+There are many studies of people who are blind in all or part of their visual field precisely because the corresponding part of V1 (or sometimes other, nearby retinotopically mapped areas) has been destroyed, but who, nevertheless, seem either to have normal visual imagery, or, in some cases, to experience well-formed “hallucinations” (i.e., particularly vivid, spontaneous imagery) specifically in those parts of the visual field where they are thus blinded (Bridge et al., 2012; Zago et al., 2010; Dulin et al., 2008; Ashwin & Tsaloumas, 2007; Kleiter et al., 2007; Ramachandran & Hirstein, 1997; Roland & Gulyàs, 1994; Chatterjee & Southwood, 1995; Goldenberg et al., 1995; Grüsser & Landis, 1991 pp. 156-157; Kölmel, 1985; Lance, 1976; see also Servos & Goodale, 1995).
+This strongly implies that, even if imagery is sometimes accompanied by activation of the V1 map (and/or other occipital retinotopically mapped visual areas), it cannot be dependent upon (let alone identical with) such activation.

 Quasi-pictorial theory also faces further empirical challenges.
 For one thing, all the major experimental effects that supposedly reveal the spatial and non-verbal properties of visual imagery (such as mental rotation, scanning, size/inspection time effects, and selective interference), have now been demonstrated in totally congenitally blind subjects (Marmor & Zaback, 1976; Carpenter & Eisenberg, 1978; Kerr, 1983; Hampson & Duffy, 1984; Vecchi, 1998; Barolo et al., 1990; Aleman et al., 2001).
 As the stimuli in most of these experiments were presented haptically (i.e., via the sense of touch), the blind subjects seem likely to be using haptic (touch based) imagery to do the experimental tasks (see Klatzky et al., 1991; Prather & Sathian, 2002).
 The trouble is that there seems little prospect of a haptic equivalent of the quasi-pictorial theory of visual imagery (Thomas, 1999b).
 A “passive-touch buffer” (mapping the skin much as the visual buffer is supposed to map the retina) may be conceivable, but it would not be remotely adequate to the tasks in question.
 Haptically based knowledge of objects and spatial relations is clearly mediated not just by touch sensations, but by active, exploratory movements, involving a complex coordination between tactile sense, proprioception, and motor control (Davidson, 1972; Lederman & Klatzky, 1990).
 Any theory of haptic mental imagery would surely need to incorporate this fact, and although it is conceivable that visual imagery might work in one (quasi-pictorial) way and haptic imagery in some quite different (presumably enactive) way, if that were so the formal similarity between the experimental results from the two populations (congenitally blind and sighted) would be a very strange coincidence.